magicgoaldev-prog/spacex-filter/README.md

-# SpaceX Mission List - COMP3133 Lab Test 2
+# SpaceX API - COMP3133 Lab Test 2

 ## 📌 Project Overview
 This is an Angular project developed as part of **COMP3133 Lab Test 2**.
 The application fetches and displays a list of past SpaceX missions using the SpaceX API.